da895/Reminder/Automotive/s32k/ARM_M4F/Cortex-M4.md

 **Serial Wire Output format**

 The TPIU can output trace data in **TPIU_DEVID** or **TPIU_SPPR** Serial Wire Output formats and can be configured to bypass the formatter for trace output if either SWO format is selected.

+### ARM Streamline

+#### Bare-metal application profiling

+Streamline can profile bare-metal software running on Arm processors, emitting data over a CoreSight *ITM*, *ETM*, or *STM* data channel.
+It can also profile data captured to an on-device
+<u>memory buffer</u>.
+Support is included for *PC sampling*, *performance counter sampling*, and *application-generated annotations*.

+The target *agent* for bare-metal profiling is provided as a small source library that is integrated directly into the bare-metal application that is being profiled.
+This library - called ***Barman*** - is auto-generated based on the data channel configuration that is required.
+It provides optional hooks that allow for lightweight RTOS integration, such as annotation of thread or task context switches.
+This integration can supplement the basic performance information in the data visualizations.

+#### Standards compliance

+* Hardware

+Streamline supports all Arm®v7-A and Armv8-A cores, and is tested on Arm® Cortex®-A cores.
+Arm Cortex-R and Arm Cortex-M cores are also supported for bare-metal profiling.

+Streamline supports Mali™ GPUs implementing the Midgard (excluding Mali-T600 series), Bifrost, and Valhall architectures.

+* ELF

+Executable and Linking Format.
+Streamline can read executable images in ELF format.

+* DWARF

+Debugging With Attributed Record Formats.
+Streamline can read debug information from ELF images in the DWARF 2, DWARF 3, and DWARF 4 formats.

+* CFI

+Call Frame Information directives allow you to add stack unwinding information to support exception handling.